impactoss/impactoss.org/pages/pages-root-folder/index.md

 #
 layout: frontpage
 header_image: home-2.png
-teaser: Impact Open Source Software Trust – open source technologies to improve realisation and transparency of human rights and the SDGs
+lead: Impact Open Source Software Trust – open source technologies to improve realisation and transparency of human rights and the SDGs
 widget1:
   title: "Who we are"
   button: "About us"